o1-labs/proof-systems/book/src/pickles/accumulation.md

 </figcaption>
 </figure>

+## Interactive Reductions Between Languages

+In a trivial sense every interactive argument is a reduction from the original relation to the language of last-round messages.

 ## Accumulation schemes at a high level

 At a high-level accumulation schemes is about _interactively/non-deterministically_ reducing membership of two (or more) instances $\mathsf{qx} \in \language_\mathsf{q}$ (instance language), $\mathsf{acc}.x \in \language_\mathsf{acc}$ (accumulation language) to membership of $\mathsf{acc}^*.x \in \language_\mathsf{acc}$ such that if: